Hawkeye (Clint Barton): Earth-13584

-Marvel Mangaverse

-Hawkeye appears as a member of the Avengers.
-He is said to be an expert marksman and wears some sort of design collaboration between his new costume and his Ultimate incarnation.
-When Doctor Doom attacked an international conference Doom kills Hawkeye off panel and he is seen with half of his body obliterated.
-Captain America and the Vision were also killed.

 Marvel Zombies

 In Marvel Zombies Hawkeye was one of the first heroes zombified by Sentry, and goes on a rampage with the other zombified Avengers.
 During the fight against Magneto, he manages to hit him with an arrow, but Magneto severs Clint's head with Colonel America's shield.
 40 years later his head is discovered by T'Challa's grandson and given the Wasp's robotic body as it appears his hunger has diminished.
 He is killed by a rampaging Hulk and given a funeral with the other fallen heroes.

 MC2

-In the MC2 universe, Hawkeye is retired due to his blindness, but he continues to serve as a combat trainer for new heroes.
+In the MC2 universe, Hawkeye is retired from superhero work due to his blindness.
+He continues to serve as a combat trainer for new heroes.

 Old Man Logan

-Set fifty years in the future, an old and blind Hawkeye hires Logan to help him deliver a secret package to New Babylon (formerly Washington D.C.).
-He's had three ex-wives, the third of which was Peter Parker's youngest daughter Tonya.
+Set fifty years in the future known as Old Man Logan, an old and blind Hawkeye hires Logan to help him deliver a secret package to New Babylon (formerly Washington D.C.).
+He has had three ex-wives, the third of which was Peter Parker's youngest daughter Tonya.
 He had a daughter with her named Ashley; after learning that Ashley has been captured by the Kingpin after attempting to overthrow him as a new Spider-Woman, alongside a new Daredevil and Punisher, Clint convinces Logan to take a detour with him to rescue her.
 However, upon doing so, Ashley immediately decapitates the Kingpin and reveals that she too is a supervillain, known as Spider-Bitch, having had herself captured and lured her father there to allow her the opportunity to take over as the new Kingpin.
 After Ashley subsequently attempts to kill him, Clint is rescued by Logan and they resume their quest, briefly lamenting his failed relationship with Ashley while drinking at a bar.
 As it turns out, Clint was delivering a batch of Super Soldier Serums to a supposed underground league planning to form a group similar to the Avengers, but it turns out it was a set-up by the Red Skull, which results in Clint's death.

 This version of Hawkeye received his own miniseries titled Old Man Hawkeye, which explores Hawkeye's life five years before the events of Old Man Logan as he is losing his vision and decides to use what remains of his eyesight to hunt down the Thunderbolts and Baron Zemo in revenge for their aligning with the Red Skull to kill the other Avengers.
 In this effort, he is aided by Kate Bishop and hunted by Marshall Bullseye, culminating in him approaching "Stick" (the former Daredevil) for training in how to fight without his vision.